mesosphere/dcos-commons/frameworks/helloworld/README.md

 # Sample configuration files

-Four sample configuration files are given here (change the name of the input yml file at "universe/marathon.json.mustache"):
+Four sample configuration files are given here (change the name of the input YAML file at "universe/marathon.json.mustache"):

  - [svc.yml](src/main/dist/svc.yml): Two pods, with volumes.
 Used in the 'official' `hello-world` package.
  - [svc_simple.yml](src/main/dist/svc_simple.yml): Bare minimum example.
 Just one pod, with no extra features.